1Jesus369/1Jesus369/README.md

 - 💞️ I’m looking to collaborate on blockchain
 - 📫 How to reach me
 - 😄 Pronouns: Mr/ Sir
-- ⚡ Fun fact: I love bsv
+- ⚡ Fun fact: On-maxie

 <!---
 1Jesus369/1Jesus369 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.